Bitshala/PB-Cohort/questions.md

 - Discuss different Sighash types along with their usecases.
 Which part of the transaction is hashed in each sighash type?

 - Why do we encode addresses in base58 instead of base64?
 Discuss advantages of bech32 over base58 encoding format.
-How is bech32m better than bech32?

 - What are different sources of transaction malleability and how did the segwit upgrade fix it?

 ## Week 5: Chapter 8 (P2SH) + Chapter 9 (Blocks)